 Locke

-Modern philosophyLocke was a 17th-century English philosopher (1632-1704), considered one of the founders of empiricism and, politically, of liberalism.
+Modern philosophyLocke was a seventeenth-century English philosopher (1632-1704), regarded as one of the founders of empiricism and, in political thought, of liberalism.
 While studying at Oxford, he became interested in the thought of Descartes.
-He traveled to France, where he met some of the most brilliant minds of the time.
+He travelled to France, where he met some of the most brilliant minds of the age.
 During the Tory Reaction, he was exiled from England and took refuge in Holland.
-He is the author of An Essay Concerning Human Understanding, but also of The Second Treatise of Government or Essay Concerning Toleration.
+He is the author of An Essay Concerning Human Understanding, as well as The Second Treatise of Government and Essay Concerning Toleration.

 An Essay Concerning Human Understanding